2025–26 BBL-Pokal

-The 2025–26 BBL-Pokal will be the 59th season of the BBL-Pokal, the domestic cup competition of the Basketball Bundesliga (BBL).
+The 2025–26 BBL-Pokal was the 59th season of the BBL-Pokal, the domestic cup competition of the Basketball Bundesliga (BBL).

+Bamberg Baskets won their seventh title with a win over Alba Berlin.

 Format

-The top eight teams of the 2024–25 Basketball Bundesliga receive a bye and move on to the round of 16.
+The top eight teams of the 2024–25 Basketball Bundesliga received a bye and moved on to the round of 16.
 The teams that placed ninth to 16th were seeded and the relegated team, together with the top seven-placed teams from the ProA from the previous season, were unseeded for the draw.
-The team from the unseeded group has home-advantage.
-After that an open draw is used for the other rounds.
+The team from the unseeded group had home-advantage.
+After that an open draw was used for the other rounds.

 Schedule

-The rounds of the 2025–26 competition are scheduled as follows:
+The rounds of the 2025–26 competition was scheduled as follows: